onqtam/headjack/docs/why/FAQ.md

 ## I vehemently disagree or don't understand 10-20% of the content here

-Good! that means you're on board with the other 80-90% and we can focus on either fixing the other 10-20% or helping you fill the gaps to get you further.
+Good!
+That means you're on board with the other 80-90% and we can focus on either fixing the other 10-20% and/or helping you get further along towards agreeing with 100% of it!

+Good thing there are more than a thousand ideas here - you can support what you like and debate with others everything else.

 ## Why a book?
 Why didn't you simply implement it?